-Despite the significant role of the GSP turbulence in the OSBL, its strong intermittency in space and time should be noted (Figure S4q-r).
-The intermittency implies that directly observing the high GSP dissipation in the ocean is always a great challenge, especially characterizing its spatio-temporal pattern using observations.
+Despite the apparent significant role of the GSP turbulence in the OSBL, its strong intermittency in space and time should be noted (Figure S4q-r).
+The intermittency implies that directly observing the high GSP dissipation in the ocean will be challenging, especially characterizing its spatio-temporal pattern using observations.
 Some high GSP dissipation events have been observed in the Kuroshio Extension (9), Gulf Stream (28), and Northeast Atlantic Ocean (29) where a high likelihood of strong GSP dissipation can be observed (Figure 1; Figure S5).
-Nevertheless, up to now, most observations of the submesoscale turbulence are by accident, and the observation methods cannot be popularized.
-Due to the strong intermittency in space and time, conducting simultaneous observation in the GSP hot-spot regions is the only way for submesoscale observational research.
+Nevertheless, up to now, most observations of submesoscale effects on turbulence have been serendipitous, requiring specialized observational approaches.
+Due to the strong intermittency in space and time indicated by the GSP distributions found here, conducting simultaneous observation in the GSP hot-spot regions is the only way for submesoscale observational research.
 So, developing more advanced observation instruments and systems for submesoscales may potentially determine the progress of submesoscale research.

+An important caveat to this work is the assumption that fronts tend to be in a state of arrest by surface-forced turbulence as assumed in Bodner et al. (2023).
+However, not all ocean fronts are being forced to sharpen, and so any given front may be in an evolving state, undergoing frontogenesis or frontolysis, or arrested.
+Arrested fronts are the strongest, most capable of cascading energy, and often observed, so this estimation follows to its logical conclusion of present understanding of arrested fronts to its global consequence.

 Conclusions

-Based on the outputs of a submesoscale-permitting global model, the role of the GSP turbulence in the OSBL of different seasons is investigated.
-According to an extended TKE budget equation in the OSBL, the relative contributions from four kinds of turbulence, LSP, GSP, VBP and AGSP, are determined by three parameters, Lat, h/LL and h/Ls.
-Different from the first two parameters that are determined by one-single point sea surface information, the parameter h/Ls that determines the dissipation magnitude of the GSP turbulence relies on the horizontal buoyancy gradient and is limited by the spatial resolution.
+Based on the outputs of a submesoscale-permitting global model and a method to estimate the results in a submesoscale-resolving model, the role of GSP as a source of turbulence in the OSBL of different seasons is investigated.
+According to an extended TKE budget equation for the regimes of OSBL turbulence, the relative contributions from four sources--LSP, GSP, VBP and AGSP--are determined by three non-dimensional parameters, Lat, h/LL and h/Ls.
+The first two of these are estimated using only one-dimensional information about surface forcing, waves, and stratification, consistent with the classic conception of boundary layer turbulence (Belcher et al. 2012), however the parameter h/Ls that determines the dissipation magnitude of the GSP turbulence relies on the horizontal buoyancy gradient and is therefore not captured by one-dimensional models.

-To get reasonable estimates of h/Ls and the GSP dissipation, the key is to remove the dependence of the horizontal buoyancy gradient calculation on the spatial resolution.
+To estimate h/Ls and the GSP dissipation from numerical models it is necessary to remove the dependence of the horizontal buoyancy gradient calculation on the spatial grid resolution.
 Based on a newly proposed theory on characterizing the frontal arrest scale under turbulent thermal wind balance (16), the horizontal buoyancy gradient is rescaled according to its spectral slope characteristics and the local frontal arrest scale.
+This rescaling is shown to compare well with in situ observations, and results are robust to the methodology.